nsdf-fabric/sci-server/ReadMe.md

 jupyter lab  .
 ```

-If you are running on a public node,  first install NodeJS (see section below)
+If you are running on a public node,  first install NodeJS (see section below), and then

 ```bash